On the `Semantics' of Differential Privacy: A Bayesian Formulation: Introduction

 \subsection{Differential Privacy}

 Databases are assumed to be vectors in $\mathcal{D}^n$ for some domain $\mathcal{D}$.
 The Hamming distance $\dham(\dx,\dy)$ on $\mathcal{D}^n$ is the number of positions in which the vectors $\dx,\dy$ differ.
 We let $\Pr[\cdot]$ and $\E[\cdot]$ denote probability and expectation, respectively.
 Given a randomized algorithm $\mathcal{A}$, we let $\mathcal{A}(\dx)$ be the random variable (or, probability distribution on outputs) corresponding to input $\dx$.
-If $\erert$ and $\Q$ are probability measure on a discrete space $D$, the {\em statistical difference} (a.k.a.\ {\em total variation distance}) between $\erert$ and $\Q$ is defined as:
+If $X$ and $Y$ are probability distributions (or random variables) on a discrete space $D$, the {\em statistical difference} (a.k.a.\ {\em total variation distance}) between $X$ and $Y$ is defined as: